ansarisam/contrail/README.md

 ![image](https://user-images.githubusercontent.com/44238057/144655148-0e6c5329-799d-4e0e-82dc-ef7622774c32.png)

-ISL scripts - Used to download images via IDV tool in automated fashion XmlToTxt.py - Convers the annotations to text files yolov3.ipynb - Yolov3 algorithm for training the data ObjectDetection.py - Object detection code using darknet - Generates bounding box json along with confidence for the detected contrail images objectdetectionBox.py - Drawing bounding boxes on the images using openCV
+ISL scripts - Used to download images via IDV tool in automated fashion

+XmlToTxt.py - Convers the annotations to text files

+YoloContrail-TeamVision.ipynb - Yolov3 algorithm for training the data

+ObjectDetection.py - Object detection code using darknet - Generates bounding box json along with confidence for the detected contrail images

+objectdetectionBox.py - Drawing bounding boxes on the images using openCV